 Never tarnished by the dirty mud nearby.”

 In Vietnam, two colours of lotus are preferred: pink and white.
 Lotus patterns are an ancient theme in Vietnam’s decorative arts, often used in community halls, temples and pagodas.
 Ceramic lotus petals from the Lý Dynasty (1009 - 1225) are displayed in the Thăng Long Citadel in Hanoi.
 The shape of Vietnam’s most famous pagoda, the 11th century One-Pillar Pagoda in Hanoi, was inspired by a lotus flower.
-Lotus motifs adorn the 17th century Bút Tháp Pagoda in Bắc Ninh province.
+You'll find lotus motifs adorning the 17th century Bút Tháp Pagoda in Bắc Ninh province.

-Every traditional village in Vietnam boasts a bamboo hedge, a banyan tree and a lotus pond.
-Pink lotus blooms became symbols of romantic love, as shown in the verse:
+Every traditional village in Vietnam boasts a bamboo hedge, a banyan tree, and a lotus pond.
+In Vietnam, pink lotus blooms are symbols of romantic love, as shown in this verse: